Boeing concerned about tariff talk, but no business impact yet

-Speaking at a briefing ahead of the Farnborough Airshow, Muilenburg said both the United States and China understood the importance of aerospace to their economies.
+Speaking ahead of the Farnborough Airshow, Muilenburg, who has struck up good relations with U.S. President Donald Trump, said both the United States and China understood the importance of aerospace to their economies.

-He said they shared key interests, as China needed planes to boost its air transport capacity and the United States relied on the sector for thousands of valuable export jobs.
+China needs planes to boost its transport capacity and the United States relies on the sector for thousands of valuable export jobs, he said.